Mergui Archipelago Myanmar

 After clearing customs, we’ll board Meta IV, get settled and sail to Barwell Island about 30km from Kawthuang.
 We’ll aim to go for an evening paddle.
 L,D

 Day 3 – Buda Island

-Morning catamaran transit to the triple Islets south of Buda Island.
+Morning transit to the triple Islets south of Buda Island.
 We will anchor in front of a beautiful sand spit and enjoy a refreshing swim and snorkel during the heat of the day.
 Mid afternoon we will circumnavigate the western island in triplet islands.
 A mix of gorgeous beaches and cliff lined coast will greet us as we paddle in the turquoise green waters.

 Day 4 – Peaked Island and Great Swinton Island

 We will transit west and stop at the stunning Peaked Island.
 A beautiful white sand beach situated within a jagged rocky island is a perfect stop for snorkeling.
 As we snorkel, we will see small reef sharks, a variety of fish, and coral.
 After our refreshing snorkel, we will transit to Great Swinton Island.
 We will enjoy paddling beside stunning sea cliffs, sea caves, arches and sea stacks.
-We will be picked up by the catamaran at a beautiful beach where we can swim and snorkel.
+We will be picked up by the sailboat at a beautiful beach where we can swim and snorkel.